 Udall Honors Fallen NM Heroes on Senate Floor

-WASHINGTON – U.S. Senator Tom Udall, D-NM, today honored the lives of two New Mexico heroes killed this year in the line of duty with tribute remarks on the floor of the U.S. Senate.
+WASHINGTON - U.S. Senator Tom Udall, D-NM, today honored two New Mexico heroes who died recently in Iraq while serving their country with tribute remarks on the floor of the U.S. Senate.